Office of the Superintendent of Financial Institutions

-The actuarial reports referred to in subsection 12(2) of the Act shall be prepared,
+The actuarial reports referred to in subsection 12(2) of the Act must be prepared,

-(1) Subject to subsection (2), the auditor's report of the pension fund referred to in paragraph 15(1)(c) of the Regulations shall be prepared as at the end of the plan year.
+(1) Subject to subsection (2), the auditor's report of the pension fund referred to in paragraph 15(1)(c) of the Regulations must be prepared as at the end of the plan year.

 (2) An auditor's report of the pension fund that has not been established by or under a Pension Fund Society is not required to be filed if the pension fund is held as follows:

-Pursuant to subsection 12(4) of the Act, the documents referred to in section 12 of the Act shall be filed with the Superintendent,
+Pursuant to subsection 12(4) of the Act, the documents referred to in section 12 of the Act must be filed with the Superintendent,

-Following the termination of a pension plan, the actuarial report referred to in subsection 24.1(4) of the Regulations shall be prepared annually as at the anniversary of the effective date of termination and shall be filed with the Superintendent within six months of the valuation date.
+Following the termination of a pension plan, the actuarial report referred to in subsection 24.1(4) of the Regulations must be prepared annually as at the anniversary of the effective date of termination and must be filed with the Superintendent within six months after the valuation date.

 For the purposes of paragraph 19(2)(a) of the Act, the interest rate that is fixed is the average of the yields of the 5-year personal fixed term chartered bank deposit rate (CANSIM V80691336, or its successor data series, published weekly by the Bank of Canada) using the value of the last weekly series for that month, over a reasonably recent period, the averaging period not to exceed twelve months.

-(1) Pursuant to section 26.1 of the Act, consent is given to the transfer of moneys that relate to defined benefit provisions out of the pension fund under section 26 of the Act, subject to the following terms and conditions:
+(1) Pursuant to section 26.1 of the Act, and subject to subsection 8(2) of these directives, consent is given to the transfer of moneys that relate to defined benefit provisions out of the pension fund under section 26 of the Act, subject to the following terms and conditions:

-and shall include interest calculated from the date of determination of the pension benefit credit to the date of transfer, at the rate of interest used in the determination of the pension benefit credit.
+Standards of Practice for Pension Plans of the Canadian Institute of Actuaries, any amount of the pension benefit credit that remains payable must be transferred forthwith with interest credited from the date of determination of the pension benefit credit to the date of transfer, at the rate of interest used in the determination of the pension benefit credit.

-(2) Where a plan is registered under provincial pension legislation, and the plan is regulated by that province on behalf of the Superintendent under a bi-lateral agreement or the 2020 Agreement Respecting Multi-Jurisdictional Pensions Plans, moneys that relate to defined benefit provisions for members, former members and survivors whose benefits are subject to the Act, and are eligible for transfer from the plan pursuant to section 26 of the Act, are subject to any transfer restrictions applicable to benefits that are subject to the pension legislation of that province.
+(2) Where a pension plan is regulated by a province on behalf of the Superintendent under a bi-lateral or multi-lateral agreement, transfers of moneys out of the pension fund under section 26 of the Act, are subject to any transfer conditions applicable to benefits subject to the pension legislation of that province.

-(1) For the purposes of this section, the "solvency ratio following the purchase of the annuity" is the transfer ratio adjusted to reflect the effect of the purchase of an immediate or deferred life annuity described in this section.
+(1) For the purposes of this section, the "solvency ratio following the purchase of the annuity" is the solvency ratio adjusted to reflect the effect on solvency assets and liabilities of the purchase of an immediate or deferred life annuity described in this section.